frimelle/YouTubeImporter/README.md

 There are no users but only channels in YouTube so that is the creator and/or uploader of the video.
 Therefore the originator is the channelId.

 ### Peer
-If the video comes from a playlist, the peer will be the playlistId.
-Otherwise it is equal to the originator.
+The peer is equal to the originator.

 ### RemotePeer
 The remote peer is equal to the peer.